 Law firms such as Maurice Blackburn specialise in financial disputes and help thousands of average Australians recoup money lost as a result of misleading or bad financial advice.
 These legal practitioners can help to advise you on the best and most expedient options, and represent you if you decide to pursue the case.

 The first step is to make a complaint to your financial adviser and the firm they work for.
-If you’re unhappy with their response, you can do one of two things - take the issue to court or to an industry complaints scheme such as the Financial Ombudsman Service (FOS).
+If you’re unhappy with their response, you can do one of two things - take the issue to court or to the Australian Financial Complaints Authority (AFCA).

 Every client’s situation is different, so you may need to rely on advice from experienced financial advice dispute lawyers such as Maurice Blackburn as to which path is best suited to your circumstances.
-Taking your case to the FOS will be cheaper but can be more time consuming and there is a $280,000 cap on compensation.
+Taking your case to the AFCA will be cheaper but can be more time consuming and there is a $500,000 cap on compensation.
+AFCA cannot determine a complaint where the total amount of loss claimed exceeds $1 million.

 If you decide to take the matter to court, there is no cap on compensation claims and you can also be awarded compensation for loss of opportunity.
 The process is often quicker, but it may be expensive if you lose the case and are ordered to pay adverse costs.